irioshi/ELK-Stack-Project/README.md

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK is configured to monitor the following machines:
 - Web-1/DVWA 1 - 10.0.0.5
 - Web-2/DVWA 2 - 10.0.0.6